Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Steve Ventura headshot

-Steve Ventura retired from the University of Wisconsin-Madison as a professor of environmental studies and soil science.
-Throughout four decades of research, outreach, and service, he worked with public agencies at all levels of government; non-governmental organizations including environmental groups, land trusts, professional associations, and service organizations; tribal governments and colleges; farmers, urban growers, and food industry workers; foreign agencies and institutions.
+Steve Ventura is professor emeritus of Soil Science and Environmental Studies at the University of Wisconsin-Madison.
 Expertise in remote sensing and GIS led him into many application domains, including natural resource management, environmental protection, land tenure, community and regional food systems, water quality and quantity, and biofuel production systems.
 Recent research and outreach focused on soil heavy metal contamination and urban agriculture.